arthur-ctm/CA3/README.md

 # CA2

-I am using the same project as CA1, I just added the accounts sytsmen.
+I am using the same project as CA1 (this is way it is the same djangoproject name), I just added the accounts sytsmen.
 This is a simple web application built with Django that allows users to perform CRUD (Create, Read, Update, Delete) operations on a database of drivers and cars with an account system.

 # Developing process